Michael-van-Vianen/TUEEMM-MTV/README.md

 * The dependencies are listed in the `requirements.txt` file and can be run with `pip install -r requirements.txt`.

 ## License
 The code is licensed under MIT.
-Please see the LICENSE file for more information.
+Please see the `LICENSE.txt` file for more information.

 ## Datasets
 The code uses the following datasets: